 With the MS ready, I began to source a designer who I found via a recommendation on Twitter, an essential tool for self publishing information.

-A top designer of brochures and logos, she had never designed a book, but I believe there has to be a first for everyone —self publishing was mine—and she proved to be an excellent choice.
+A top designer of brochures and logos, she had never designed a book, but I believe there has to be a first for everyone —self publishing was mine—and she proved an excellent choice.
 Evident when you see the book.
-Especially its striking cover.

 The proof reading was the weak link.
 Even the best proof reader will miss mistakes, but unfortunately the proofer of TWMH missed errors such as Marrakesh spelt the English way in one paragraph and French way in the following.
 I found many errors missed.
 My fault, but lesson one – source a top proof reader along with your editor and designer.